 The school has appointed a local company, (Simply Threads) who are the primary supplier for branded uniform (i.e. polo shirts with school logo).
 Any non-logo items (i.e. trousers / skirts) can be purchased from any supplier.
-Details of the provider are available from the school office and parents can purchase from them directly.
+Details of the provider are available from the school office or order forms can be found in the display stand in the school hall.
+Parents should order items directly from Simply Threads.